-The Commissioners of Indiana County hereby delegate authority to the Planning Commission of Indiana County to provide recommendations, decisions, approvals and management regarding all land development in Indiana County according to the regulations and requirements set forth in the SALDO.
-The Planning Commission of Indiana County in accordance with its by-laws (amended and adopted by unanimous vote on September 12, 2018) may delegate management of the SALDO to Committees of the Planning Commission and to the Indiana County Office of Planning and Development (ICOPD).
+The Indiana County Board of Commissioners hereby delegate authority to the Indiana County Planning Commission to provide recommendations, decisions, approvals, and management regarding all land development in Indiana County according to the regulations and requirements set forth in the SALDO.
+The Indiana County Planning Commission in accordance with its by-laws (amended and adopted by unanimous vote on September 12, 2018) may delegate management of the SALDO to Committees of the Planning Commission and to the Indiana County Office of Planning & Development (ICOPD).